 Illinois Loop: The Suburbs

 Illinois Loop is a privately-run web site that, according to its introduction, "Helps to provide information on issues in Illinois education to the parents who are consumers of that education, to the taxpayers who pay for it, and to everyone who wants to restore quality to Illinois schools."
 Its suburban education page notes that reform and choice are in short supply in the suburbs, and speculates on the causes of this.
-A wealth of links to valuable resources is provided.
+Last updated in 2012.